Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

    - [Psychometric Curve](#psychometric-curve)
 ---

-_Prior to this step, we water-deprive the mice.
-We try to keep the mice at 85% of their original body weight throughout the following steps outlined in the 'Behavioral Training' section._
+_Prior to this training phase, mice were water-deprived until they reached 85% of their original body-weight.
+This body weight was maintained throughout the following 'Behavioral Training' section._

-At the end of this Behavioral Training procedure, you should have a mouse trained in a Go-NoGo paradigm to lick when its target glomerulus is stimulated and to without its lick when a stimulus is witheld.
-You will then isolate the activation of only this principle component of olfactory encoding by lowering the stimulation to a single pulse.
-By creating a psychometric curve, you can find the threshold power density at which the mouse is not longer able to detect the stimulation of its selected single glomerulus.
+At the end of this Behavioral Training procedure, the mice should be trained in a Go-NoGo paradigm to lick in response to stimulation of the target glomerulus and to withhold licking when no stimulus is presented.
+To isolate the principle component of olfactory encoding, we suggest to lower the stimulation to a single pulse.
+This precision can furhter be instantiated by generating a psychometric curve, which will allow you to determine the threshold power density at which the mouse is no longer able to detect the stimulation.

 ### Stim-Detection Training

-Train the mice to detect the optogenetic stimulation of the single glomerulus that you have selected using a Go-NoGo training paradigm.
-Mice are expected to lick when there is a stimulus presented and to withhold their lick for 'blank' trials when a stimulus is withheld.
-The below plot shows the success rates of 7 individual mice learning the single glomerulus detection task over the coarse of 6 to 7 days.
+The mice were trained to detect optogenetic stimulation of a selected single glomerulus using a Go/No-Go paradigm.
+Mice were conditioned to lick in response to a presented stimulus and to withhold licking during 'blank' trials where no stimulus was presented.
+The plot below illustrates the success rates of seven individual mice as they learned the single glomerulus detection task over the course of 6 to 7 days.

 <img src="https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/plots/SGS_Training_combinedmice.PNG" alt="Alt text" width="800"/>

 The code to this plot is linked [HERE](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/Methods/Behavioral_Training/SGS_Training_combinedmice.ipy).

-On the x-axis, you see numbered sessions, one session being conducted per day and varying greatly in length depending on the motivation of the mouse and the stubborness of the trainer on that day.
-Typically, mice start with sessions that span 100 to 200 individual trials working their way up to sessions spanning up to 500 trials.
-If you are having trouble extending your session length after a week, the issue may be that you are providing too much water per trial.
+On the x-axis, the sessions are numbered with one session being conducted per day.
+The length of each session varied in length depending on the motivation of the mouse and the stubborness of the trainer on that day.
+Typically, mice began with sessions of 100 to 200 individual trials, gradually working up to sessions with as many as 500 trials.
+If extending session lengths becomes difficult after a week, the issue may stem from providing too much water per trial.

-On the y-axis you see the success rate that mice acheive in the detection task.
-Specifically, you see that this detection rate starts on day 1 at 0.5 or chance level and slowly increases as the days procede to 0.9 to 1.0.
-The shaded region on this plot shows a 95% confidence interval, calculated using the statistical methods outlined on this [page](https://www.dummies.com/article/academics-the-arts/science/biology/the-confidence-interval-around-a-proportion-149351/).
+The y-axis represents the success rate of mice in the detection task.
+As shown, the detection rate begins at chance level (0.5) on day 1 and steadily increases over time, reaching between 0.9 and 1.0 by the end of training.
+The shaded region in the plot represents a 95% confidence interval, calculated using the statistical methods outlined [here](https://www.dummies.com/article/academics-the-arts/science/biology/the-confidence-interval-around-a-proportion-149351/).

+The most effective stimulus-to-blank trial ratio for both training and continued performance was found to be 0.5 to 0.5.
+This ratio is optimal because mice tend to have a bias toward licking.
+If the frequency of stimulus trials exceeds 50%, mice learn to lick on most trials to maximize reward.
+At a 50% stimulus probability, mice are more motivated to perform the task accurately to avoid the punishment (a 7-second time-out) for licking on a blank trial.

 **Training Stimulation Parameters**
 Mice should start their detection training with power densities between $50$ and $58 \text{mW}/\text{mm}^2$ depending on the strength of their channelrhodopsin (ChR2) expression in the OSNs.
 If the detection rate curve begins to plateau at a percentage below 90%, it may be necessary to increase your stimulation power.